kusumi/makefs/README.md

 ## Notes

-+ Build confirmed on Fedora, Ubuntu, Cygwin on x86_64.
++ Build confirmed on Fedora, Ubuntu, Cygwin, FreeBSD, NetBSD, OpenBSD, DragonFly BSD on x86_64.

 + Due to lack of UFS standard among vendors, use an appropriate *"-o ufstype=..."* mount option to mount UFS on Linux.